 Campbell Law School boasts a rich and storied tradition of developing lawyers who possess moral conviction, social compassion, professional competence, and a view of using the practice of law as a calling to serve others.
-The clinical programs at Campbell Law help students to build upon and practice that calling, and the Juvenile Justice Project (JJP) has allowed students to make a tremendous impact in the local community.
+The clinical programs at Campbell Law help students to build upon and practice that calling, and the Restorative Justice Clinic (RJC) has allowed students to make a tremendous impact in the local community.

-JJP is a collaborative effort of the North Carolina Governor's Crime Commission and Campbell Law.
-The program receives referrals from juvenile intake counselors, juvenile court, teen court, and the local school system for juveniles who have been accused of criminal activity or disruptive behavior.
+RJC receives referrals from juvenile intake counselors, juvenile court, the local school system and private individuals who have been affected by crime or disruptive behavior.

-JJP strives to bring victims and offenders together in an effort to foster collaborative healing, rather than specifically seeking punishment.
+RJC strives to bring victims and offenders together using restorative justice practices in an effort to foster collaborative healing, rather than specifically seeking punishment.
 Campbell Law students engage all involved parties in dialogue to address the specifics of a violation, how it occurred, why it occurred, and what happened as a result.
 The project aims to discover how people and communities are hurt as a result of crime, and seeks to find the best solution to repair the damage that has been done.

 “Our students learn a great deal of what I think the true calling of a lawyer is, and that is to help people find the best solutions to serious problems,” said Powell.
 “Hopefully we do this in a way that makes us all better for having gone through the process.”

-Campbell Law students that participate in the project take a semester of class instruction, learning about the traditional juvenile legal system, restorative justice, and the skills needed to perform successful face-to-face meetings in actual cases.
-Students then serve as facilitators for the clinic, bringing injured parties together and working to obtain positive results for both sides.
+Campbell Law students who participate in the clinic learn about the traditional legal system, restorative justice, and the skills needed to perform successful face-to-face meetings in actual cases.
+Throughout the semester, students serve as facilitators for the clinic, bringing affected parties together and working to obtain positive results for both sides.

-In 2007, JJP was recognized by the North Carolina Governor’s Crime Commission as one of its leading programs for “Outstanding dedication and achievement in service to the community in the area of Juvenile Justice.”
-In 2011, the JJP and Campbell Law hosted the third National Conference on Restorative Justice and attracted leading scholars, practitioners and participants in the field of restorative justice from around the world.
+In 2007, the clinic was recognized by the North Carolina Governor’s Crime Commission as one of its leading programs for “Outstanding dedication and achievement in service to the community in the area of Juvenile Justice.”
+In 2011, the clinic and Campbell Law hosted the third National Conference on Restorative Justice and attracted leading scholars, practitioners and participants in the field of restorative justice from around the world.

 225 Hillsborough Street, Suite 302